+The measured properties of these nanofluids are listed in Table~\ref{tab:properties}, in which surface tensions vary from 64 to 72~mN/m and viscosities range from 1 to 70~mPa$\cdot$s.
+It can be noted that the surface tension values are only slightly affected by the nanoparticles compared to their base liquids.
+For the fluid properties, there appears a slight non-monotonic behavior in nanofluids compared to their base liquid for some cases, which stays within the uncertainty limits and may occur due to the variations both in the glycerol fraction and the ambient temperature.

-To evaluate the accuracy of the measurements, the current results of the glycerol solutions are compared with what reported in literature~\cite{Volk2018, Takamura2012, Cheng2008} and show a maximal difference for viscosity, surface tension, and density smaller than 6\%, 3\% and 0.1\%, respectively.
+To evaluate the accuracy of the measurements, the current results of the glycerol solutions are compared with literature~\cite{Volk2018, Takamura2012, Cheng2008} and show a maximal difference for viscosity, surface tension, and density being smaller than 6\%, 3\% and 0.1\%, respectively.

-The uncertainty analysis for the non-dimensional parameters is based on the procedure described in Moffat~\cite{Moffat1988}.
-The main parameters contributing to uncertainties in $\We$ and $\Re$ numbers come from the nanofluid viscosity and the image processing.
-Indeed, as described below, the droplet diameters and their impact velocities are calculated based on the images obtained with the high-speed camera.
-The uncertainty values are designated with $\delta$ in front of each parameter and they are listed in Table~\ref{tab:uncertainty}.
+The uncertainty analysis for the non-dimensional parameters is carried out according to the procedure detailed by Moffat~\cite{Moffat1988}.
+The main parameters contributing to uncertainties in $\We$ and $\Re$ numbers come from the nanofluid viscosity and the image post-processing.
+Indeed, as described below, the droplet diameters and their impact velocities are calculated based on the high-speed camera images.
+The uncertainty values are designated with $\delta$ in front of each parameter and they are given in Table~\ref{tab:uncertainty}.